dlccyes/imgur-migrate/README.md

 **For Windows**

-I didn't create a binary for Windows, so you'll have to run the python file directly.
+I didn't create a binary for Windows, so you'll have to run the python file directly, or use WSL.

 ```
 pip3 install -r requirements.txt